Initial thoughts on rigs

 There are a few pictures of the completed B rig below

-Note that I no longer use the cable tie as a jib pivot as they kept breaking so I have switched it for a Sailsetc boom clamp and attache the line to the boom with a sheet hook.
-I am now in a position where I can raise and lower the jib boom..
+I no longer use the cable tie as a jib pivot as they kept breaking so I have switched it for a Sailsetc boom clamp and attached the line to the boom with a sheet hook.
+I am now in a position where I can raise and lower the jib boom with precision and replace the line quickly.